shanmukha66/PDF_Analyser_Web/README.md

 This project is available under the MIT License.
 See the LICENSE file for details.

 ## Team and Acknowledgments

-- Project Lead: [Your Name]
+### Special Thanks
-- Core Contributors: [Team Members]
+- Special thanks to the open-source community and the maintainers of the libraries used in this project
-- Special thanks to the open-source community
+- Thanks to San Jose State University for supporting this project

 ## References
 1. [BERT Paper](https://arxiv.org/abs/1810.04805)